loopspace/Beamer-TikZ-Utilities/README.md

 ## Jumping Pictures

+Originally designed by [me](https://tex.stackexchange.com/users/86/andrew-stacey) from [How can I fix jumping TikZ pictures in beamer?](https://tex.stackexchange.com/a/51638/86).

 If a picture is built up from components that are added bit by bit then the whole picture might jump around since TeX just uses its bounding box to place it on the page.